-A hair salon is another income idea that doesn’t require a lot of real estate (compared to an auto repair shop or garden plot).
-It also doesn’t require a large financial investment as you only need one large room to double as the waiting area and your workspace.
+A hair salon is an income idea that doesn’t require a lot of space.
+It doesn’t require a large financial investment either.
+You only need one large room to double as the waiting area and your workspace.

-Since you work from home, it can be easy to only schedule appointments that fit your daily routine.
-Meaning that you don’t have to cut hair all day as a regular salon might expect from an employee, and, there’s no commute.
+Since you work from home, you can schedule appointments at your convenience.
+This means you don’t have to cut hair all day as a regular salon might expect from an employee.
+Plus, there’s no commute.

-If you have a piano in your living room, or, you play another instrument, you can open up your house and teach your skills to the next generation as well.
+If you have a piano in your living room, you can open up your house and teach your skills to the next generation.
 For nearly a decade, my wife has taught piano lessons from home.

-One or two afternoons a week, students drive to our house and she teaches them music.
-To boost your income, you can also travel to the student’s house or meet at your local community center.
-However, teaching music from home is also really easy as it can be taught from any common room in your house.
+One or two afternoons a week, students drive to our house, and she teaches them music.
+To boost your income, you can travel to the student’s house, or meet at your local community center.
+All in all, teaching music from home is easy.
+And, it can be taught from any common room in your house.

-It’s easier than ever to make money from home.
-Whether you freelance for a larger company, answer surveys in your free time, or launch a home-based business, the options are nearly endless if you put your mind to it.
+In short, it’s easier than ever to make money from home.
+Whether you freelance, answer surveys or launch a home-based business, the options are nearly endless.

-And the best part about all of these options is that you can do more than one.
+By the way, the best part about all of these options is that you can do more than one!

 Some of these ideas might already be part of your everyday routine.
-Now you know people that there are people out there willing to pay you money for those things you already do.
+Now you know that there are people out there willing to pay you money for things you already do.